Untreated Sleep Apnea Life Expectancy

 - Type 2 diabetes

-In the Wisconsin Sleep Cohort Study, a research was done in 1988 with an 18-year follow-up period for 1,522 participants.
+In the Wisconsin Sleep Cohort Study, research was conducted in 1988 with an 18-year follow-up period for 1,522 participants.
 Among the participants, it was found that individuals diagnosed with sleep apnea in 1988 who died before follow-up in 2008 died of cardiovascular disease or stroke.
 The figure represents a 20% higher likelihood than those who died with the same underlying condition but without sleep apnea.

 Sleep apnea without treatment does not directly shorten life expectancy.
 However, it does increase the likelihood that patients will develop life-threatening health conditions that result in shortened life expectancy.